inrupt/solid-client-js/website/docs/tutorials/managing-access.md

 1. Fetch the entire Resource, data and information at once.
 To do so, use the functions `unstable_fetchFile` or `unstable_fetchLitDatasetWithAcl`.
-The returned value includes both the Resource data (e.g. your profile or friend list) and the `ResourceInfo`, with the associated access information.
+The returned value includes both the Resource data (e.g. your profile or friend list), the `ResourceInfo`, and the ACL containing the associated access information.
-2. Fetch only the information about a Resource, without fetching the Resource itself with `fetchResourceInfo`.
+2. Fetch only the information about a Resource, without fetching the Resource itself with `fetchResourceInfo`, and then fetching the associated ACL (if any).

 ### Reading agent access